nguyenvinhlinh/XModMap---Caplock-to-Ctr/README.md

 # XmodMap - Caplock to Control
-## A start-up gnome application to change Caplock to Control
+## A script to change Caplock to Control
 ### Why do I create this repo?
 My daily work required runing two computers, a Fedora(Gnome) and a Window 10.
 Idealy, I use only a pair of keyboard and mouse.
 In middle, there is a ugreen switch .
 I always prefer binding `Caplock` to `Ctr`.
 My main problem is after I switch from `Window` to `Fedora`, I cannot use my `Caplock` as a `Ctr`.
 Due to limited time available, I create